There are more things to do in Eindhoven than you might expect!

 Plus with so many cheap airlines (Ryanair, Vueling, Transavia) flying into Eindhoven Airport every day, Eindhoven has become an easy and cheap city break!

-What to see and do in Eindhoven for the perfect city break
+What to Do in Eindhoven for the Perfect City Break

 5611 AC Eindhoven